logo

 “But wasn’t it you who was supposed to give me that information, Mellrow?” he wanted to know.
 “And wasn’t it me who was supposed to receive it?”

 “Excuse me?”
 I blinked my eyes, confused and not knowing what to say.
-“I don’t follow!”
+“I’m afraid I don’t follow.”

 “Listen, Mellrow!”
 Greensboro openly showed his annoyance at last.
-“This is too much, even for a patient man like me!
+“This is too much, even for a patient man like me.
 And, by the way, it’s too ridiculous, even for a weird guy like you who knows no boundaries of ridiculousness.
 I really have no time for this!”

 “No, wait a minute!”
 I quickly tried to stop him before he kicked us out.
 I suspected he wanted to do this.
 “You should know I’ve recently suffered a terrible car accident and lost my memory.
 I must remember everything that has happened to me in the last few days, or else my condition will worsen!”

 Right after I stopped talking, I sensed Lara turning her head toward me, surprised.
-She clearly thought my idea was a good one because soon, I heard her inarticulate grunting as she tried to build on my theory, chewing her gum at the same time, “It’s the absolute truth!
-Since then, he has developed multiple personality disorder, and one of his personalities needs to be treated very gently because it tends to split further!”
+I believed she considered my idea very good because I soon heard grunting noises as she tried to build on it, chewing her gum simultaneously, “It’s the absolute truth!” she said.
+“Since then, he has developed multiple personality disorder, and one of his personalities needs to be treated very gently because it tends to split further.”

 “I will do what?”
 I didn’t let him finish.